 Consider the kegel like a yoga class for your genitals—seriously.
 When you practice kegels, your pelvic floor muscles become stronger and you become more mindful about your sexual pleasure.
-This is important because over time, or due to circumstances like pregnancy, childbirth, or weight gain, the pelvic floor can weaken, leading to discomfort or even urinary incontinence.
+This is important because over time–or due to circumstances like pregnancy, childbirth, or weight gain–the pelvic floor can weaken, leading to discomfort or even urinary incontinence.

 Enter the kegel.
-Kegels are great in that they help improve blood circulation to the pelvic floor, increase arousal, and strengthen your orgasms.
+Kegels are great to improve blood circulation to the pelvic floor, increase arousal, and strengthen your orgasms.
 (We like that.)
 And contrary to popular belief, kegels are not just for women and vulva-owners!
 Men can do them too.
 For all genders, start by making sure your bladder is empty, then sit or lie down.
 Tighten the pelvic floor muscles, then hold tight and county for 3 to 5 seconds.
 Relax the muscles and count for another 3 to 5 seconds.
 Repeat 10 times, three times a day!

 If you REALLY want to amp up your kegel game, we highly recommend calling in some reinforcements, specifically Yarlap.
 It’s an award-winning kegel exercise device that basically does the workout for you and ensures you’re doing it correctly.
 And when you’re committed to your kegels, you’re committed to your sexual health.